How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 3 – Flexible

 They are receptive to new information and can hold multiple perspectives.
-This open-mindedness allows them to navigate stressful situations with a flexible mind, pulling from many resources and sometimes unrelated industries to arrive at creative solutions.
+This open-mindedness enables them to navigate stressful situations with a flexible mindset, drawing on diverse resources and sometimes unrelated industries to arrive at creative solutions.

 4 – Imaginative

-Visionary leaders tend to have a childlike playfulness.
+Visionary leaders often exhibit a childlike playfulness.
 They value their imagination and allow themselves to dream, exercising their mind’s eye to see beyond what’s in the physical world at the moment.

 5 – Resolute

-Social pressures influence visionary leaders less than most others.
+Social pressures have a lesser influence on visionary leaders than on most others.
 Their high conviction holds strong in the face of adversity.

 Setbacks aren’t a sign of failure to them; they are mere stopping points on the way to realizing their vision.
 As such, they are willing to take calculated risks and endure uncertainty.
 They give assurance and clarity to others when facing difficulty.